camoverride/face_db/README.md

 ## Properties

-If a face is unable to be embedded, it will not appear as an entry in the database.
+If a face is unable to be embedded, it will have the value `None` in the database.

 The resulting sqlite database will be named `face_embeddings.db`.